World Malaria Day 2020

 Unitaid’s newest investments build on a robust malaria portfolio that doubled from 2015-2019 and is being bolstered by innovative investments in 2020.
 The portfolio puts a special emphasis on pregnant women and children, and tackles emerging challenges such as resistance to medicines and insecticides and outdoor disease transmission.
 Upcoming initiatives will seek to address residual transmission in countries close to elimination throughout Asia-Pacific and Latin America.

-Global investments to end malaria prevent almost US$ 100 million and save 600,000 lives annually compared to year 2000 levels.
+Global investments to end malaria prevent almost 100 million malaria cases and save 600,000 lives annually compared to year 2000 levels.
 They also strengthen health systems that are vital to responding to outbreaks like COVID-19, and help address other vector-borne diseases.

 - Unitaid-funded malaria projects (Website)